5 Tips for a Foolproof Fall Wedding

 When it comes to weddings, no season is more trend-driven — or more susceptible to unintentional kitsch — than fall.
 With so much seasonal symbolism to choose from — foliage, pumpkins, scarecrows, apples, cider, spice, burlap, cornucopias — it’s easy to go over the top and turn what was meant to be a festive occasion into a carnival.
 Here are some things to keep in mind for a fabulous (and foolproof) fall wedding:

 Be whimsical if you like, sure, but unless you’re trying to purposely over do it by hosting your wedding in a pumpkin patch with singing scarecrows as escorts, you may want to go easy on the autumnal symbolism.
 This doesn’t mean you have to institute an embargo on pumpkins and scarecrows.
 It just means you might want to err on the side of subtlety: Think a smattering of pumpkins and gourds rather than an avalanche.
-As you will read in our upcoming 2018 issue of Westchester/Hudson Valley Weddings, the latest trend (and mantra) for weddings is: “Less Is More.”
+After all, the latest trend (and mantra) for weddings is: “Less Is More.”

 While there’s no guarantee that you’ll have chilly, cozy, traditionally fall-like weather, peak or near-peak foliage times are at least somewhat predictable.
 If you want color, plan for the first to third week in October.
 While an early frost or Indian summer is always a possibility, your chances of having at least some color are very good throughout the month, particularly closer to the middle.
 Even if it is warmer or colder than you’d like, you still have nature’s gorgeous backdrop to set the mood.